erikaglacson/Benfords_Law_in_Machine_Learning/README.md

 `01_Application of Benford's Law in Machine Learning-Final.html`: html version of the main notebook for better readability.

-`02_Application of Benford's Law in Machine Learning.pdf`: presentation slides I used during our project presentation.

 `14_Census_2000_2010.csv` and `cresci2015.csv`: datasets used to demonstrate Benford's Law in Machine Learning.